-- 5.4 If you commit a relevant offence whilst you are a student, you will need to tell the Head of Education at the earliest opportunity.
+- 5.4 If you become the subject of any criminal proceedings, including criminal investigation and/ or prosecution, whilst you are a student, you will need to tell the Head of Education at the earliest opportunity.
 In the most serious cases this may result in the College requiring you to withdraw from your programme and/or the termination of your registration with the College. - 5.5 As part of the Fitness to Practise statement you are required to provide additional information, which will include mental health and welfare considerations.
 Failure to meet the required Osteopathic Practice Standards published by the General Osteopathic Council as set out in the Fitness to Practice Policy may lead to the College withdrawing its offer to you. - 5.6 Any change of circumstance or information should be brought to the attention of the College immediately.